Skip to content

 Who licenses security companies in Florida?+

-In Florida, private security is regulated by the Florida Department of Agriculture and Consumer Services, Division of Licensing.
-Companies must hold a Class “B” Security Agency license, and you can verify one through Florida FDACS — Division of Licensing.
+Florida regulates private security through the Florida Department of Agriculture and Consumer Services, Division of Licensing.
+Companies must hold a Class “B” Security Agency license, which you can verify on Florida FDACS — Division of Licensing.

 How do I verify a security company's license in Florida?+

-Ask the provider for its license number, then look it up on the official source — Florida FDACS — Division of Licensing — and confirm the record is active, unexpired, matches the business, and shows no disciplinary action.
-Then verify that the individual guards assigned to you hold current registrations.
+Ask the provider for its license number, look it up on the official source — Florida FDACS — Division of Licensing — and confirm the record is active, unexpired, matches the legal business name, and shows no disciplinary action.
+Then verify that the individual officers assigned to you hold current registrations.

 What do armed security guards need in Florida?+